 Finding the active pip cache location helps explain why repeated installs are reusing old downloads, why disk usage is growing inside a user profile, or why one interpreter is seeing cached artifacts that another interpreter is not.

-The pip cache keeps two different data sets under the cache root used by the current interpreter or virtual environment: HTTP responses from package indexes and locally built wheels. python3 -m pip cache dir shows the root path, while python3 -m pip cache info breaks out the live HTTP and wheel cache locations and python3 -m pip cache list shows cached wheel files without manually browsing the filesystem.
+The pip cache keeps two different data sets under the cache root selected by the active pip context: HTTP responses from package indexes and locally built wheels. python3 -m pip cache dir shows the root path, while python3 -m pip cache info breaks out the live HTTP and wheel cache locations and python3 -m pip cache list shows cached wheel files without manually browsing the filesystem.

 The cache directory is not fixed across every environment.
 Current upstream pip documentation treats the cache layout as an implementation detail, newer releases store HTTP responses under http-v2 instead of the older http path, and overrides such as PIP_CACHE_DIR, XDG_CACHE_HOME, or --cache-dir can move the cache entirely.
-Running the cache commands through python3 -m pip keeps the result tied to the active interpreter context, while Windows systems normally use py -m pip.
-The sample path and wheel names below are masked examples that preserve the current output shape.
+Running the cache commands through python3 -m pip keeps the result tied to the interpreter and configuration currently in use, while Windows systems normally use py -m pip.
+The sample paths below use a masked home directory and real public package names to preserve the current output shape.

 Related: How to clear the pip cache